aleksejs1/obsidian-contact-sync-plugin/README.md

-# 🧩 Obsidian Google Contacts Sync Plugin
+# 🧩 Google Contacts Sync

 Synchronize your Google Contacts directly into Obsidian!
 Each contact becomes a separate note with YAML frontmatter for metadata and free-form text for your notes.